 If you’re new to Changes, welcome!
-You will need to join by filling in the following forms and then you will receive a short phone call from one of our team to talk you through what to expect.
+You will need to join by filling in the new member form below and then you will receive a short phone call from one of our team to talk you through what to expect.
 After this welcome call, you will receive the weekly email links:

 All our meetings, physical or online are…

 completely confidential – what is said in the meeting, stays in the meeting (exceptions to this rule can be found here)

 free to attend; you don’t need to pay anything

 open access; you can attend for as many meetings as you need or want to